Curie boys basketball coach Mike Oliver first watched Cliff Alexander play the summer after Alexander’s eighth-grade year.

 Those factors were at the heart of last month’s banishment of top-ranked Homewood-Flossmoor from the girls basketball state playoffs and the indefinite suspension of its coach, Tony Smith.

 The ruling by Marty Hickman, the IHSA’s executive director, was based on H-F’s admission to bylaw violations involving improper offseason conditioning programs and Smith’s coaching of a non-school AAU team.
-The saga began with a parent of an H-F player filing a lawsuit.
+The saga began with the parent of an H-F player filing a lawsuit, which was subsequently dropped.

 When Smith left powerhouse Bolingbrook for H-F, four players followed him.
 Two players from his AAU team also transferred to H-F.

 It used to be simpler.
-If a student transferred from a private school to a public school, he or she was immediately eligible.
+If a student transferred from a private school to a public school, they were immediately eligible.
 The same rule applied from private to private.
 Only transferring from a public school to a private school required sitting out a calendar year to be eligible.

-For 2013-14, the IHSA approved a rule change: any student transferring was ineligible unless a move or other extenuating circumstances were cited.
-But for 2014-15, the IHSA again made it OK for a student enrolling in his or her boundaried public school to transfer and be immediately eligible.
+For 2013-14, the IHSA approved a rule change: any student transferring was ineligible, unless a move or other extenuating circumstances were cited.
+But for 2014-15, the IHSA again made it OK for a student enrolling in his/her boundaried public school to transfer and be immediately eligible.

-John Chappetto, who guided Richards to the Class 3A state title but stepped down as boys basketball coach after this past season, sees it slightly differently.
+John Chappetto, who guided Richards to the Class 3A state title but stepped down as the Bulldogs’ boys basketball coach after this past season, sees it slightly differently.

 The IHSA doesn’t track exact transfer numbers, assistant executive director Matt Troha said.